 You may be in pain, but being cold-hearted 24/7 will cause more pain than it prevents.
 The purpose of being a cold-hearted person isn’t being cold for the sake of it but to cultivate the power and focus needed to achieve your goals.

 I’ve covered a lot of information, so if you’re serious about being a cold-hearted person, reread this post and take notes.
 I hope that this has been helpful.
-If you want to see more content like this, please consider subscribing to my YouTube channel.
+If you want to learn on how to get a glow up.
+Check out my FREE Glow Up Secrets Book.
 I’ll see you on the other side.
 Bye.